EPCCed/archer2-intro-package/_episodes/06-safe.md

 available and used, and lists of licensed software that the account has access to.

 **Picking up your initial login password**.
-When your login account is first created you will pick up your intial, single-use password from the *View login password* button on the appropriate login account page.
+When your login account is first created you will pick up your initial, single-use password from the *View login password* button on the appropriate login account page.
 When you use this password to log in to ARCHER2, you will be immediately asked to change this.